swup/docs/docs/other/common-issues.md

 <link rel="canonical" href="..." />
 ```

-**[head-plugin]({{ "/plugins/head-plugin" | relative_url }})** could help solve that, as well as deleting the tag from head.
+The **[head-plugin]({{ "/plugins/head-plugin" | relative_url }})** could help solve that, as well as deleting the tag from head.
 There are also other, more reliable alternatives to make search engines index your site correctly, like sitemap.

 See [this issue](https://github.com/swup/swup/issues/130) for more information.